Australian Government Stimulus Package

 BUSY At Work and The Apprenticeship Community are committed to supporting employers, apprentices, GTOs and RTOs to ensure as many apprentices and trainees as possible keep their jobs during this unprecedented time.

-As part of the Australian Government’s stimulus package, we can help your business to claim for the 50% wage subsidy assistance for apprentices and trainees.
-Further support information, including the newly announced JobTrainer and the current JobKeeper package, can be found below.
+As part of the Australian Government’s recently announced stimulus package, we can help your business to claim for the 50% wage subsidy assistance for apprentices and trainees.
+Further support information, including the JobKeeper package, can be found below.

 Please note, we are able to assist businesses in QLD and WA.
 If you are from another State, please visit www.treasury.gov.au for more information.